 - Sanding sugar

-If you don't have demerara sugar on hand, use an equal amount of light brown sugar or turbinado sugar in its place.
+If you don't have demerara sugar on hand, turbinado sugar is the preferred substitution as it has a coarse texture that is a better match for the texture of demerara sugar.
+Another option is to use an equal amount of light brown sugar (or turbinado sugar) in its place.
 Both of these sugars have the golden brown color and subtle molasses flavor that demerara is known for.
-Turbinado is the preferred substitution as it has a coarse texture that is a better match for the texture of demerara sugar.

 Granulated sugar can also be used as a substitute for demerara in a pinch.
 You can swap it out measure for measure.
 Since granulated sugar has a more delicate texture (and no molasses flavor) expect some texture and flavor differences in your recipe.
 You can make up for the flavor difference by adding one tablespoon of molasses to each cup of granulated sugar.